wrapperband/FeathercoinWalletGuide/README.md

 #### Where is the Feathercoins currency stored?

-Transactions are stored on the blockchain, think of each address a safety deposit box which anyone can see in but you have the key.
+Transactions from addresses are stored on the blockchain.
+Think of each address a safety deposit box which anyone can see in, but only you have the key.

-The wallet contains your "keys" or addresses to those transactions in the deposit boxes.
-This means the transactions are public, it is the fact that who owns the address is unknown, which provides the privacy.
+The wallet is where your "keys" or addresses are held to those transactions, in the deposit boxes.
+This means the transactions are public, it is the fact that *who owns the address is unknown*, which provides the privacy.

 Once the wallet is installed you can generate a Feathercoin address.
 The addresses are then passed between the users, usually the "receiver" communicates an address to send the funds to.
 The address is sometime called the public key.